smallstep/step-sds/README.md

 INFO[0000] Serving at tcp://[::]:8443 ...                grpc.start_time="2019-04-11T19:24:09-07:00"
 ```

-We can also configure the server using Unix domain socket, if you decide to use
+SDS clients (such as Envoy) can connect to the server via UNIX domain socket.
-this configuration the sds.json will look a little bit different as it won't be
+If you decide to use UNIX domain sockets the sds.json configuration file will
-necessary to configure the TLS certificates, and you will only need to set the
+look different as it won't be necessary to configure TLS certificates.
+Instead,
-right network (unix), address (with a file path) and a provisioner configured in
+you will only need to set the right network type (`unix`), address (file path
-your certificates CA:
+for socket) and a provisioner configured in your certificates CA:

 ```json
 {